BENEFITS OF FLASHING

 Stop tailgating.
 By providing more room for everyone on the road by not following too closely, drivers can significantly reduce the chance for accidents.
 Avoid multi-tasking.
 Whether it’s shuffling papers, changing the radio station, applying lipstick, eating a burger or checking a phone call, distractions can increase the chance for accidents.
 Try to wait.

 Brush up on safe driving habits.
 Prevent rear-end collisions by remembering back to drivers education or a safety course to improve good habits.
 Remember to double check and pass carefully and obey other traffic rules.
 Install R.E.D.
 Alert device.
 By adding a R.E.D.
-Alert device to your car, you’ll make it easier for others to see you on the road.
+Alert device to your vehicle, you’ll make it easier for others to see you on the road.
 This increased visibility will reduce the chances of being rear-ended by others and contribute to brake light safety.